PS5 restock update: Track today on Twitter, Target, Best Buy and more

-PS5 restock could make a cameo this holiday.
+PS5 restock could make a cameo today.
 There's a small chance retailers might sneak in a PS5 restock as part of their Memorial Day sales events.
 To be clear, we think the chances are slim, but it's worth staying vigilant over the next few hours.

 So we're here to help you secure PS5 stock when inventory returns, by tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers.
 We've also pulled together a list of the top U.S. retailers, including Target, GameStop, and Amazon that sell the PS5 and PS5 Digital Edition.
 Be sure to bookmark this page and check back often for the latest updates on all things PS5.